Skip to main content

 • You want an asset you can sell or trade

-The car retains resale value.
-You can sell it, trade it for the next one, or pass it to a family member.
+An owned car retains resale value.
+You can sell it, trade it toward the next one, or pass it on to a family member.

 Roam's fleet